global-121/121-platform/services/121-service/WORKFLOWS.md

    3. Use the found connection `did` to update the phone-numbers.
       - Use: [`/sovrin/create-connection/phone/overwrite`](https://test-vm.121.global/121-service/docs/#/sovrin/post_sovrin_create_connection_phone_overwrite)
-        To store the new SMS phone-number
+        To store the new SMS phone-number.
+(Make sure to ONLY include the numbers, no whitespace or `+`)
       - Use: [`/sovrin/create-connection/custom-data/overwrite`](https://test-vm.121.global/121-service/docs/#/sovrin/post_sovrin_create_connection_custom_data_overwrite)
         To store the new WhatsApp phone-number, with: `key` set to `whatsappPhoneNumber`.
+(Make sure to ONLY include the numbers, no whitespace or `+`)